fgabbaninililly/PIDataReaderSolution/readme.txt

-# PIDataReaderApps
+# PIDataReaderSolution

-This folder contains a Visual Studio solution named PIDataReaderApps.
+This folder contains a Visual Studio solution named PIDataReaderSolution.
-The solution is meant to include all projects needed to build PIDataReader executables.
+The solution is meant to include all projects and related references needed to build PIDataReader executables.

 Usage instructions.